GSA/digitalgov.gov/content/events/2019/11/2019-11-08-intro-kanban-i.md

 ---
+# View this page at https://digital.gov/event/2019/11/intro-kanban-part-i
+# Learn how to edit our pages at https://workflow.digital.gov

 slug: intro-kanban-i
-title: 'Intro to Kanban, Part I'
+title: "Intro to Kanban, Part I"
 deck: "with Alan Atlas and Alan Brouilette"
-summary: 'Part one of an introduction to Kanban and how to use it to model any flow-based process.'
+summary: "Part one of an introduction to Kanban and how to use it to model any flow-based process."
-featured_image:
-  uid: agile-kanban-part-1
-  alt: ''
-event_type:
-  - zoom
+host: "18F"
+event_organizer: "DigitalGov University"
+registration_url:
+captions:

+# start date
 date: 2019-11-13 15:00:00 -0500

+# end date
 end_date: 2019-11-13 16:00:00 -0500

-event_organizer: DigitalGov University
-host: 18F
+# see all topics at https://digital.gov/topics
+topics:
+  - agile
+  - project-management
+  - agile-lean-community-of-practice
+  - kanban

+# see all authors at https://digital.gov/authors
+authors:
+  - alan-brouilette

+# Event platform (zoom, youtube_live, adobe_connect)
+event_platform: zoom

+# YouTube ID
 youtube_id: 7L3m26puP-M

+# Primary Image (for social media)
+primary_image: "agile-kanban-part-1"

+# Make it better ♥
 ---

 [_View the slides_](https://digital.gov/pdf/IntroToKanbanPartI.pdf) (PDF, 24.7 MB, 34 pages)